-15.-(1) Section 3(1)(d) of the High Court (Admiralty Jurisdiction) Act (Cap.
-123) shall be construed as extending to any claim in respect of a liability incurred by the owner of a ship under this Part.
+15.-(1) Section 3(1)(d) of the High Court (Admiralty Jurisdiction) Act 1961 is to be construed as extending to any claim in respect of a liability incurred by the owner of a ship under this Part.

-(2) Where -

-- (a) any bunker oil is discharged or escapes from a ship but does not result in any damage caused by contamination in the territory of Singapore and no measures are reasonably taken to prevent or minimise such damage in that territory; or - (b) any relevant threat of contamination arises but no measures are reasonably taken to prevent or minimise such damage in the territory of Singapore, no court in Singapore shall entertain any action (whether in rem or in personam) to enforce a claim arising from any relevant damage or cost -
+- (2) Where - (a) any bunker oil is discharged or escapes from a ship but does not result in any damage caused by contamination in the territory of Singapore and no measures are reasonably taken to prevent or minimise such damage in that territory; or - (b) any relevant threat of contamination arises but no measures are reasonably taken to prevent or minimise such damage in the territory of Singapore, no court in Singapore shall entertain any action (whether in rem or in personam) to enforce a claim arising from any relevant damage or $\cos t$ -

-- (i) against the owner of the ship; - (ii) against any person to whom section 5(1)(ii) applies, unless any such damage or cost resulted from anything done or omitted to be done by him either with intent to cause any such damage or cost or recklessly and in the knowledge that any such damage or cost would probably result; or - (iii) against any person taking any of the measures referred to in subsection (3)(a) or (b), unless any such damage or cost resulted from anything done or omitted to be done by him either with intent to cause any such damage or cost or recklessly and in the knowledge that any such damage or cost would probably result.
+- (c) against the owner of the ship; - (d) against any person to whom section 5(1)(d) applies, unless any such damage or cost resulted from anything done or omitted to be done by such person either with intent to cause any such damage or cost or recklessly and in the knowledge that any such damage or cost would probably result; or

-- (3) In subsection (2), "relevant damage or cost" means - (a) in relation to any discharge or escape referred to in subsection (2)(a), any damage caused in the territory of another Bunker Convention country by contamination resulting from the discharge or escape, or any cost incurred in taking measures to prevent or minimise such damage in the territory of another Bunker Convention country; - (b) in relation to any relevant threat of contamination referred to in subsection (2)(b), any cost incurred in taking measures to prevent or minimise such damage in the territory of another Bunker Convention country; or - (c) any damage caused by any measures referred to in paragraph (a) or (b). - (4) Part I of the Reciprocal Enforcement of Foreign Judgments Act (Cap.
-265) shall apply, whether or not it would so apply apart from this section, to any judgment given by a court in a Bunker Convention country to enforce a claim in respect of a liability incurred under any provision corresponding to section 3, and in its application to such a judgment that Part shall have effect with the omission of section 5(2) and (3) of that Act.
+- (e) against any person taking any of the measures mentioned in subsection (3)(a) or (b), unless any such damage or cost resulted from anything done or omitted to be done by such person either with intent to cause any such damage or cost or recklessly and in the knowledge that any such damage or cost would probably result. - (3) In subsection (2), "relevant damage or cost" means - (a) in relation to any discharge or escape mentioned in subsection (2)(a), any damage caused in the territory of another Bunker Convention country by contamination resulting from the discharge or escape, or any cost incurred in taking measures to prevent or minimise such damage in the territory of another Bunker Convention country; - (b) in relation to any relevant threat of contamination mentioned in subsection (2)(b), any cost incurred in taking measures to prevent or minimise such damage in the territory of another Bunker Convention country; or - (c) any damage caused by any measures mentioned in paragraph (a) or (b).

+(4) Part 1 of the Reciprocal Enforcement of Foreign Judgments Act 1959 applies (whether or not it would so apply apart from this section) to any judgment given by a court in a Bunker Convention country to enforce a claim in respect of a liability incurred under any provision corresponding to section 3, and in its application to such a judgment that Part has effect with the omission of section 5(3) and (4) of that Act.
-Restriction on enforcement of judgments given by court in country not party to Bunker Convention

-16. Notwithstanding Part I of the Reciprocal Enforcement of Foreign Judgments Act and any rule of law relating to the recognition and enforcement of foreign judgments, any judgment given by a court in a country which is not a Bunker Convention country in respect of any liability for bunker oil pollution incurred by the owner of a ship in that country may be recognised and enforced by the Court only up to the limit of liability prescribed by section 6.
+Restriction on enforcement of judgments given by court in country not party to Bunker Convention in a country which is not a Bunker Convention country in respect of any liability for bunker oil pollution incurred by the owner of a ship in that country may be recognised and enforced by the Court only up to the limit of liability prescribed by section 6.